ArieForce One: Ride experience

-Departing the station, the train traverses two bunny hops before ascending the 154 ft tall lift hill at an angle of 45°.
-Upon reaching its peak, the train plummets down a 146 ft first drop at 83°, reaching an advertised top speed of 64 mi/h.
-Riders rise up into the coaster's first inversion, a dive loop (dubbed as a Raven Truss Dive) acting as a turnaround.
-A speed hill directly proceeds such, leading up into the second inversion, a large Zero-G stall underneath the lift hill.
-A large outwards-banked airtime hill follows, redirecting the train 90° to the left and into the park.
-After speeding through a double up, riders sharply drop into the third inversion, a tight barrel roll overtop of the arcade.
-Behind the park's main buildings, the coaster twists through an off-axis hill, right-hand turnaround, and a final Zero-g roll.
-A second low hill above the arcade leads riders into the coaster's final stretch, consisting of an extended quad-down.
-Riders pop up into the final brake run and proceed back to the station through a 90° turn to the right.
-One ride on ArieForce One is advertised to last 100 seconds.
+Departing the station, the train traverses two bunny hops before ascending the 154 ft tall lift hill at a 45° angle.
+Upon reaching its peak, the train plummets down a 146 ft first drop at 83°, reaching top speeds of 64 mi/h.
+Riders rise into the coaster's first inversion, a dive loop (dubbed a Raven Truss Dive) that also serves as a turnaround.
+A speed hill directly proceeds, leading up into the second inversion, a zero-g stall underneath the lift hill.
+An outwards-banked airtime hill follows, redirecting the train 90° to the left.
+After traversing a double up, riders sharply drop into the third inversion, a tight barrel roll (formerly dubbed an "arcade roll" due to its placement over Fun Spot America Atlanta's arcade).
+The coaster twists through an off-axis hill, a right-hand turnaround, and a final zero-g roll.
+A second low hill leads riders into the coaster's finale, consisting of an extended quad-down.
+Riders pop up into the final brake run and proceed back to the station through a 90° right turn.
+One ride on ArieForce One was advertised to last 100 seconds.

 Characteristics

 ArieForce One stands 154 ft tall, 3400 ft long, and reaches a top speed of 64 mi/h throughout the ride.
-The natural topography results in a total elevation change of 180 ft throughout the ride layout.
-The coaster runs two 5-car trains, each car of which seats riders in two rows of two, resulting in an occupancy of 20 passengers per train and an estimated hourly capacity of 900 people per hour.
-In terms of the layout, ArieForce One contains an 83° first drop and four inversions, including a headlining "Raven Truss Dive" and the largest Zero-G stall in the United States.
-G-forces throughout the ride vary, with riders being subjected to vertical G-forces between 3.75 g and -1.0 g, as well as lateral forces of +/- 1.25 g.
+The natural topography resulted in a total elevation change of 180 ft throughout the ride layout at its original location.
+At Fun Spot America Atlanta, it ran two 5-car trains, each car of which seated riders in two rows of two, resulting in an occupancy of 20 passengers per train and an estimated hourly capacity of 900 people per hour.
+In terms of the layout, ArieForce One contains an 83° first drop and four inversions, including a headlining "Raven Truss Dive" and the largest zero-g stall in the United States.
+G-forces throughout the ride varied, with riders being subjected to vertical g-forces between 3.75 g and -1.0 g, as well as lateral forces of +/- 1.25 g.